ArtifactDB/gobbler/README.md

 The file is named after the date/time of the action's completion, followed by an underscore, followed by a random 6-digit integer for disambiguation purposes.
 The file contains a JSON object that details the type of action in the `type` property:

-- `add-version` indicates that a new version was added, or a probational version was approved.
+- `add-version` indicates that a new (non-probational) version was added, or a probational version was approved.
   This has the `project`, `asset`, `version` string properties to describe the version.
   It also has the `latest` boolean property to indicate whether the added version is the latest one for its asset.
-- `delete-version` indicates that a version was deleted.
+- `delete-version` indicates that a non-probational version was deleted.
   This has the `project`, `asset`, `version` string properties to describe the version.
   It also has the `latest` boolean property to indicate whether the deleted version was the latest one for its asset.
 - `delete-asset` indicates that an asset was deleted.